Calendar of Events

 The Bear Paw Pond Area is where most of the HNA Summer Camp activities take place.
 This small 100-acre nature preserve is where you will find several Botany Trail loops.
 Maps and guides are available in the Trails Building located adjacent to the parking area.

 The High Ponds Farm provides the greatest amount of hiking from its trailhead parking area.
-The High Ponds Farm is part of the Hazen's Notch Conservation Lands, a 500-acre, private conservation area that is open to the public.
-This area includes a native mixed species forest, a spruce plantation, old pastures, hayfields, orchards, beaver ponds and the summit of Burnt Mountain.
+The High Ponds Farm is a privately owned nature preserve located in the Hazen's Notch Area of Montgomery, Vermont - 2.5 miles east of Montgomery Center.
+The High Ponds Farm is open to the public on a limited basis.
+Access is at the landowners' discretion.
+It is part of the Hazen's Notch Conservation Lands, a 500-acre, private conservation area.
+This area includes a native mixed species forest, a spruce plantation, old pastures, hayfields, orchards, and beaver ponds.
 Together, they represent excellent habitat for a variety of plant and animal species.

 Directions to the High Ponds Farm:

 From Montgomery Center, follow the Hazen's Notch Road east for 2 miles.

 Look for the Rossier Road on the right.
 (Coming from Lowell, the Rossier

 Road is on the left, 0.75 mile past the Amidon Road.)
 Follow the Rossier

 Road 0.5 mile to the end.
 Park in the designated parking area on the left at right

 angles to the road.
 Be careful not to block any driveways or gates.
 Note that this parking area is privately owned.
 Trails and parking area are open from 8:00 AM to 6:00 PM. see trail map

 And During Spring Mud Season